 Steak Doneness Flavor Secret:

 Unlike roasts a steak can be served directly from the grill and eaten.
 Even though we find that placing a steak in a container or wrapping the steak for 5 minutes will improve the steak.
 The steak should have time to re-absorb some of the juices lost during its grilling cycle.
 That process takes place when the steak is allowed to rest.
 The heat and condensation form on the surface of the steak and is re-absorbed in the pours of the meat.
 The flavor reaches peak which resting is allowed to occur.
-For your sake and for your guests let the steaks rest at least 5 minutes.
+For your sake and for your guests let the best way to determine when steaks are done is to let them rest at least 5 minutes.
 In the meantime prepare some baked potatoes or whip up some garlic bread.

 This product was added to our catalog on Tuesday 19 September, 2017.